Tristhal/MerGit/README.md

 # MerGit
-Tool to merge git conflicts.
+Tool to merge git conflicts which was created for a school project.
+The goal was to make a basic tool which can quickly tab through conflict markers formed by merging files in git hub.

 ## Requirements
 - Python 3